 - Better communicate information about text analysis tools

 - Provide an Application Programming Interface to other services

 - Gather and reflect data about tool usage use

 Read more about the TAPoR redesign.
 For more information on the project, please take the tour around the resources, read the tutorials, or dive right in and begin analyzing your texts!

 We have designed TAPoR 2.0 so you can contribute.

 - If you like a tool please use the Thumbs Up to vote for it.

 - Registered users can add tags to help people find and understand tools.

 - If you have something to say about a tool please enter a comment on the tool.
 You can use this to tell us how you use the tool, tell people about bugs, ask for features or link to related materials.
 An account is now required to leave a comment.
 Please contact the TAPoR team for an account.

-- If you want to add a tool or write a longer review please email us: Geoffrey Rockwell, University of Alberta, Stéfan Sinclair, McGill University, or Kirsten C. Uszkalo, University of Alberta.
+- If you want to add a tool or write a longer review please email us: Geoffrey Rockwell, University of Alberta, or Stéfan Sinclair, McGill University.